Zoom Video Communications (NASDAQ:ZM) Posts Quarterly Earnings Results, Beats Expectations By $0.23 EPS

-Zoom Video Communications (NASDAQ:ZM) issued its quarterly earnings data on Sunday.
-The company reported $0.99 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.76 by $0.23, MarketWatch Earnings reports.
-Zoom Video Communications had a return on equity of 27.93% and a net margin of 17.10%.
-The business had revenue of $777.20 million for the quarter, compared to the consensus estimate of $694.13 million.
-During the same period in the prior year, the business earned $0.09 earnings per share.
-The business’s revenue was up 366.5% on a year-over-year basis.
+Zoom Video Communications (NASDAQ:ZM) announced its earnings results on Sunday.
+The company reported $0.99 earnings per share for the quarter, topping the consensus estimate of $0.76 by $0.23, MarketWatch Earnings reports.
+Zoom Video Communications had a net margin of 17.10% and a return on equity of 27.93%.
+The business had revenue of $777.20 million during the quarter, compared to the consensus estimate of $694.13 million.
+During the same quarter in the prior year, the firm earned $0.09 earnings per share.
+The business’s quarterly revenue was up 366.5% compared to the same quarter last year.

-Several equities analysts recently weighed in on the company.
-Robert W. Baird increased their target price on Zoom Video Communications from $300.00 to $465.00 and gave the stock an “outperform” rating in a research report on Tuesday, September 1st.
-JPMorgan Chase & Co. reiterated an “overweight” rating and set a $425.00 target price (up from $220.00) on shares of Zoom Video Communications in a research report on Tuesday, September 1st.
-Citigroup increased their target price on Zoom Video Communications from $217.00 to $377.00 and gave the stock a “neutral” rating in a research report on Tuesday, September 1st.
-Credit Suisse Group increased their target price on Zoom Video Communications from $160.00 to $315.00 and gave the stock an “underperform” rating in a research report on Tuesday, September 1st.
+A number of equities research analysts recently commented on the stock.
+Citigroup raised their price objective on shares of Zoom Video Communications from $217.00 to $377.00 and gave the company a “neutral” rating in a research report on Tuesday, September 1st.
+JPMorgan Chase & Co. reaffirmed an “overweight” rating and issued a $425.00 target price (up from $220.00) on shares of Zoom Video Communications in a research note on Tuesday, September 1st.
+The Goldman Sachs Group lifted their target price on shares of Zoom Video Communications from $402.00 to $460.00 and gave the stock a “neutral” rating in a research note on Tuesday.
 They noted that the move was a valuation call.
-Finally, Piper Sandler increased their target price on Zoom Video Communications from $411.00 to $501.00 and gave the stock a “neutral” rating in a research report on Thursday, October 15th.
-They noted that the move was a valuation call.
-Two analysts have rated the stock with a sell rating, fourteen have issued a hold rating and fourteen have issued a buy rating to the company.
-The company has a consensus rating of “Hold” and a consensus target price of $419.88.
+Bank of America lifted their price target on shares of Zoom Video Communications from $475.00 to $570.00 and gave the company a “buy” rating in a report on Thursday, October 15th.
+Finally, FBN Securities lifted their price target on shares of Zoom Video Communications from $250.00 to $525.00 and gave the company an “outperform” rating in a report on Tuesday, September 1st.
+Two investment analysts have rated the stock with a sell rating, fourteen have given a hold rating and fourteen have issued a buy rating to the stock.
+The company has an average rating of “Hold” and a consensus price target of $420.88.

-In other news, Director Bart Swanson sold 2,000 shares of Zoom Video Communications stock in a transaction that occurred on Tuesday, September 8th.
-The stock was sold at an average price of $353.88, for a total value of $707,760.00.
+In other news, COO Aparna Bawa sold 7,500 shares of the business’s stock in a transaction that occurred on Wednesday, November 4th.
+The shares were sold at an average price of $472.00, for a total transaction of $3,540,000.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, Director Bart Swanson sold 2,000 shares of the company’s stock in a transaction that occurred on Tuesday, September 8th.
+The shares were sold at an average price of $353.88, for a total transaction of $707,760.00.
 Following the completion of the transaction, the director now owns 2,000 shares in the company, valued at approximately $707,760.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, Director Kimberly Hammonds sold 3,125 shares of Zoom Video Communications stock in a transaction that occurred on Thursday, September 10th.
-The stock was sold at an average price of $393.93, for a total value of $1,231,031.25.
-Following the completion of the transaction, the director now owns 3,125 shares of the company’s stock, valued at approximately $1,231,031.25.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 233,375 shares of company stock valued at $105,729,304.
-24.25% of the stock is owned by insiders.
+Over the last three months, insiders have sold 233,375 shares of company stock valued at $105,729,304.
+Company insiders own 24.25% of the company’s stock.

 Zoom Video Communications Company Profile